 Vyacheslav: There are two visions - a dreamer’s and a realistic one.
 Of course, I would like to see Ukraine 10 years later as a successful, economically developed country; we have everything we need for this.
 But if we do not change the mentality of those who are in charge, then in 10 years little things will change.

 Vitaly: I'm a pathological optimist.
 I know for sure that Ukraine, as a country, has already taken place.
 I do not know what its borders will be, but the country has already taken place, and this is a tremendous achievement.
 Ukraine will be an agrarian, grocery boutique at least for Europe, a zone of green food of an ecological direction.
 Ukraine will be a construction site for the latest technological developments, since no one needs the old infrastructure (and let it rot with the ground, and from scratch it makes sense to build only the newest and most advanced things).
 And I believe that in certain situations Ukraine will be European Hong Kong; everything goes in this direction; only population with its wrong choice, thoughts about the past, a low level of education and laziness can prevent the country from evolution.
 But if people read, look to the future, travel abroad, get experience and if they want to live better, vote in elections, not be indexed, then we have a great future, we have everything for this.
 It's much easier for us than for France, Poland or Russia, we do not need to waste time on destruction of our past, we already have nothing.
 So we can only create and develop.

-Photos and interviewed by Anna Vishtak
+Photos by Anna Vishtak